Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Initial Conflict
 *Setting: A conference room during a heated debate on AI policy.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
-If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+I fear that without safeguards, we could exacerbate existing inequalities."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."